Freedom song

 Activist Fannie Lou Hamer is known for singing songs at marches or other types of protests, particularly "This Little Light of Mine."
 Zilphia Horton also played a role in the conversion of spirituals to civil rights songs.

-Additional freedom songs
+Notable songs from the civil rights movement

-Some 100 or so songs were commonly sung during the Civil Rights Movement protests which occurred during the 1960s.
+Some 100 or so songs were commonly sung during the Civil Rights Movement protests of the 1960s.
 Some of the best-known or the most-influential songs are: